 Always run the tests before submitting pull requests, and ideally run

-tox in order to check that your modifications are compatible with both Python 2 and Python 3, and that they run properly on all supported versions of Django.
+tox in order to check that your modifications are compatible on all supported versions of Python and Django.

 Sometimes, in order to ensure your code works on various different versions of Django, Python or third party libraries, you'll need to run slightly different code depending on the environment.
 Any code that branches in this way should be isolated into the